 James's designs are well known for their innovative use of unusual materials.
 Her design work is documented in the Metropolitan Museum of Art's Costume Institute Library and in the permanent collection of the Museum of the Moving Image.
 Her designs have been exhibited at the Fashion Institute of Technology in New York, the Loeb Drama Center at Harvard University, the Hudson River Museum, the Parrish Art Museum, the Salt Lake City Museum and the Ronald Feldman Gallery, New York.
 She has won five grants from the National Endowment for the Arts as well as grants from the New York State Council for the Arts and the Massachusetts Arts Council.

 She has been a lecturer and guest artist at Princeton University, Barnard College, Parsons School of Design, the New School, Vassar College, SUNY Buffalo, Columbia College (Chicago), Smith College, Bucknell University, and the University of South Carolina.
 She has been a guest of the French government at the Comédie-Française in Paris and of the National Film School in London.
-At Mount Holyoke, she teaches courses in theatre design, the domestic interior, and ancient theatre.
+At Mount Holyoke, she teaches courses in theater design, the domestic interior, and ancient theater.

 - "Professor's costumes featured in Critics' Pick," Office of Communications and Marketing, April 14, 2015